tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 8.1 MultiRecord Measures for Quality Control (non-normative)

-The `Use Case` we have been working with in this tutorial is focused on `Quality Control` (we want to fix problems in a dataset of distributions that would itself be used to evaluate other datasets), so we will examine how the Fitness For Use Framework supports using the results of `SingleRecord` Tests for that purpose.
+The `Use Case` we have been working with in this tutorial is focused on `Quality Control` (we want to fix problems in a dataset of distributions that would itself be used to evaluate other datasets), so we will examine how the Fitness For Use Framework supports using the results of `Single Record` Tests for that purpose.

-This tutorial has focused on defining `SingleRecord` Tests (primarily `Validations`) that evaluate one record at a time.
+This tutorial has focused on defining `Single Record` Tests (primarily `Validations`) that evaluate one record at a time.
 In practice, `Quality Control` almost always requires a dataset-level view: curators, data managers, and developers need to know **how prevalent** a particular problem is, **where** it occurs, and **whether** proposed changes would measurably improve fitness for a `Use Case`.

-In the BDQ Fitness For Use Framework, that dataset-level view is provided by `MultiRecord` `Measures` (`bdqffdq:Measure` with resource type `bdqffdq:MultiRecord`).
-These `Measures` operate over the collection of `Responses` produced by running one or more `SingleRecord` Tests across all records in a dataset, and they return a **single summary value** in `Response.result` (either a single number, or one of `COMPLETE`/`NOT_COMPLETE`).
+In the BDQ Fitness For Use Framework, that dataset-level view is provided by `Multi Record` `Measures` (`bdqffdq:Measure` with resource type `bdqffdq:MultiRecord`).
+These `Measures` operate over the collection of `Responses` produced by running one or more `Single Record` Tests across all records in a dataset, and they return a **single summary value** in `Response.result` (either a single number, or one of `COMPLETE`/`NOT_COMPLETE`).

-Before we focus on `MultiRecord` `Measures`, it is helpful to distinguish three common patterns of `Measures` in BDQ:
+Before we focus on `Multi Record` `Measures`, it is helpful to distinguish three common patterns of `Measures` in BDQ:

-- `SingleRecord` `Measures` that directly measure an `Information Element` value and return a metric (e.g., [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS)).
+- `Single Record` `Measures` that directly measure an `Information Element` value and return a metric (e.g., [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS)).
-- `SingleRecord` `Measures` that summarize outcomes of other `SingleRecord` Tests on the same `SingleRecord` (e.g., `MEASURE_AMENDMENTS_PROPOSED`).
+- `Single Record` `Measures` that summarize outcomes of other `Single Record` Tests on the same `Single Record` (e.g., `MEASURE_AMENDMENTS_PROPOSED`).
-- `MultiRecord` `Measures` that take the outputs of `SingleRecord` Tests as their inputs and return metrics or filters across a dataset (e.g., [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](../terms/bdqtest/index.md#MEASURE_VALIDATIONTESTS_NOTCOMPLIANT)).
+- `Multi Record` `Measures` that take the outputs of `Single Record` Tests as their inputs and return metrics or filters across a dataset (e.g., [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](../terms/bdqtest/index.md#MEASURE_VALIDATIONTESTS_NOTCOMPLIANT)).

-The remainder of this section focuses on `MultiRecord` `Measures` that take the output of other Tests as their input, because such `Measures` are central to practical `Quality Control` workflows on datasets.
+The remainder of this section focuses on `Multi Record` `Measures` that take the output of other Tests as their input, because such `Measures` are central to practical `Quality Control` workflows on datasets.

 #### 8.1.1 What a MultiRecord Measure takes as input (non-normative)

-A `MultiRecord` `Measure` does not typically examine raw input (e.g. Darwin Core) values directly.
-Instead, it uses as input the outputs of `SingleRecord` Tests — the set of Responses with their `Response.status`, `Response.result`, and `Response.comment`.   `MultiRecord` `Measures` can also be defined to take raw data as input, for example, a `MultiRecord` `Measure` could be defined to calculate the average dwc:individualCount across all records in a dataset, but we won't consider that use of `MultiRecord` `Measures` here.
+A `Multi Record` `Measure` does not typically examine raw input (e.g. Darwin Core) values directly.
+Instead, it uses as input the outputs of `Single Record` Tests — the set of Responses with their `Response.status`, `Response.result`, and `Response.comment`.   `Multi Record` `Measures` can also be defined to take raw data as input, for example, a `Multi Record` `Measure` could be defined to calculate the average dwc:individualCount across all records in a dataset, but we won't consider that use of `Multi Record` `Measures` here.

-Conceptually what we want to do with `MultiRecord` `Measures` is:
+Conceptually what we want to do with `Multi Record` `Measures` is:

-1. Choose a `Use Case` (e.g., "Validated Distribution Authority"), and from the `ValidationPolicy` that relates the `Use Case` to `Validations`, identify the `SingleRecord` `Validation` Tests for that `Use Case`.
+1. Choose a `Use Case` (e.g., "Validated Distribution Authority"), and from the `ValidationPolicy` that relates the `Use Case` to `Validations`, identify the `Single Record` `Validation` Tests for that `Use Case`.
-2. Run the relevant `SingleRecord` `Validation` Tests over all records in the dataset.
+2. Run the relevant `Single Record` `Validation` Tests over all records in the dataset.
 3. Collect the resulting `Responses`.
-4. Run one or more `MultiRecord` `Measures` that take these `Responses` as input to summarize how many quality issues exist where in the dataset.
+4. Run one or more `Multi Record` `Measures` that take these `Responses` as input to summarize how many quality issues exist where in the dataset.
    * If there are only a small number of problems, we can fix them, and repeat the process to confirm that the fixes worked.
-   * If there are a large number of problems, we can use the `MultiRecord` `Measures` to prioritize which problems to fix first, that is identify where to focus effort for improving the data quality for the `Use Case`.
+   * If there are a large number of problems, we can use the `Multi Record` `Measures` to prioritize which problems to fix first, that is identify where to focus effort for improving the data quality for the `Use Case`.
-5. Act upon the results of those `MultiRecord` `Measures` to prioritize and direct `Quality Control` efforts (or filter records for `Quality Assurance`).
+5. Act upon the results of those `Multi Record` `Measures` to prioritize and direct `Quality Control` efforts (or filter records for `Quality Assurance`).

-This separation on `Resource Type` (`SingleRecord` or `MultiRecord`) is important: it keeps each `SingleRecord` Test atomic and easy to implement, while providing a consistent, standards-aligned way to summarize results for dataset-level decision making.
+This separation on `Resource Type` (`Single Record` or `Multi Record`) is important: it keeps each `Single Record` Test atomic and easy to implement, while providing a consistent, standards-aligned way to summarize results for dataset-level decision making.

-See also [Framework Competency Questions](../supplement/index.md#24-framework-competency-questions-non-normative) in the Supplement for examples of sparql queries that select the set of `SingleRecord` `Validations` associated by `Policy` with a `Use Case`.
+See also [Framework Competency Questions](../supplement/index.md#24-framework-competency-questions-non-normative) in the Supplement for examples of sparql queries that select the set of `Single Record` `Validations` associated by `Policy` with a `Use Case`.

 #### 8.1.2 Two common patterns of MultiRecord Measures (non-normative)

-BDQ includes (and encourages) two practical patterns of `MultiRecord` `Measures`:
+BDQ includes (and encourages) two practical patterns of `Multi Record` `Measures`:

 **(A) Counts / prevalence measures (numeric results)**
-These return a single number, such as the count of records that are `COMPLIANT`, `NOT_COMPLIANT`, or have `INTERNAL_PREREQUISITES_NOT_MET` for a particular `SingleRecord` Test.
+These return a single number, such as the count of records that are `COMPLIANT`, `NOT_COMPLIANT`, or have `INTERNAL_PREREQUISITES_NOT_MET` for a particular `Single Record` Test.

 These are particularly useful for `Quality Control` because they let you: